Tree of life (biology): Developments since 1990

-In 1990, Carl Woese, Otto Kandler and Mark Wheelis proposed a "tree of life" consisting of three lines of descent for which they introduced the term domain as the highest rank of classification.
-They also suggested the terms bacteria, archaea and eukaryota for the three domains.
+In 1990, Carl Woese, Otto Kandler and Mark Wheelis proposed a novel "tree of life" consisting of three lines of descent for which they introduced the term domain as the highest rank of classification.
+They suggested and formally defined the terms Bacteria, Archaea and Eukarya for the three domains of life.
+It was the first tree founded on molecular phylogenetics and microbial evolution as its basis.

 The model of a tree is still considered valid for eukaryotic life forms.
 Trees have been proposed with either four or two supergroups.
 There does not yet appear to be a consensus; in a 2009 review article, Roger and Simpson conclude that "with the current pace of change in our understanding of the eukaryote tree of life, we should proceed with caution."

 In 2015, the third version of TimeTree was released, with 2,274 studies and 50,632 species, represented in a spiral tree of life, free to download.

 In 2015, the first draft of the Open Tree of Life was published, in which information from nearly 500 previously published trees was combined into a single online database, free to browse and download.
 Another database, TimeTree, helps biologists to evaluate phylogeny and divergence times.

 In 2016, a new tree of life (unrooted), summarising the evolution of all known life forms, was published, illustrating the latest genetic findings that the branches were mainly composed of bacteria.
 The new study incorporated over a thousand newly discovered bacteria and archaea.